susannaa-s/Genome-Assembly_Project/README.md

 ## Part 8 - Assembly completeness assessment with BUSCO

-To assess the completeness of genome and transcriptome assemblies by quantifying the presence of Benchmarking Universal Single-Copy Orthologs (BUSCOs).
+Goal : To assess the completeness of genome and transcriptome assemblies by quantifying the presence of Benchmarking Universal Single-Copy Orthologs (BUSCOs).

 Purpose:
 - Evaluate gene space completeness across all assemblies (Flye, Hifiasm, LJA, and Trinity).